-FY 0.5 EFTS OL, DL 60 points Advanced Cognitive Behaviour Therapy training in assessment and interventions with complex cases in mental health and addictions.
+NO 0.5 EFTS OL, DL 60 points Advanced Cognitive Behaviour Therapy training in assessment and interventions with complex cases in mental health and addictions.

-P COBF 401
+P COBE 401

-Notes: We anticipate to offer the COBE 404 postgraduate paper in 2018.
-However this paper is subject to final approval from Ministry of Health (MOH) Te Pou Mental Health Clinical Training Agency. (i) Students who have not completed the normal prerequisite may enrol in the paper with the approval of the Head of the Department of Psychological Medicine, Wellington, according to ability and qualifications.
+Notes: (i) Students who have not completed the normal prerequisite may enrol in the paper with the approval of the Head of the Department of Psychological Medicine, Wellington, according to ability and qualifications.
 This approval will be granted only to applicants who already have training in cognitive behaviour therapy that is equal to or exceeds the content, level and value of COBE 401. (ii) The paper includes three residential block courses in Wellington, each one week in duration. (iii) Students must be working at least 0.6 FTE in a mental health setting in order to have access to patients to complete practical work.